 Configuring Slack/Telegram Notifications for New GitHub Pull Requests

 This guide shows how to configure GitHub to alert you when anyone opens a new pull request in your repository.
 This feature allows you to monitor your repository and receive notifications the moment a new PR is opened.
-Follow the instructions to configure ATSD to send you the notifications directly through a third-party messenger service with.
+Follow the instructions to configure ATSD to send you the notifications directly through a third-party messenger service.

 Use Pull Request functionality in GitHub for repository quality control.
 Only repository owners or other credentialed users can commit visible changes to repositories.
 Manage the pull requests of repository collaborators from anywhere with an internet connection without logging in to GitHub.